Utah man run over, killed after son accidentally changes truck gears

 Police say while they were loading the truck, the man’s child climbed into the vehicle and pulled on the gear shift, which was reportedly broken and able to move despite the truck’s engine being off.

-After the gears changed, police say the truck rolled backwards onto the boy’s father and grandmother.
+After the gears changed, police say the truck rolled backward onto the boy’s father and grandmother.

 The grandmother was reportedly flown to the hospital with serious injuries.
 Officers performed life-saving measures on the boy’s father, but he was pronounced dead at the scene.